-The reviews record my personal assessment of the thirteen coffees that came through the mail.
+The reviews record my personal assessment of the twelve coffees that came through the mail.
 They make up a rather impressive array, with blends ranging from the crisp, dry taste of traditional East-Coast medium-roast blends to dark-roast, heavy-toned, pungent West-Coast blends from Starbucks and Peet’s.
 The only outright dud in the collection came from a firm known for products other than coffee.

 Throughout my twenty-five years of coffee writing I have preached a sort of relative relativity when it comes to taste in coffee.
 I’ve argued that good and bad are relative, but not absolutely relative.
 They are relative to category.

 For example, to compare a drip coffee to a demitasse of espresso, or a Costa Rican washed coffee to a Yemen natural coffee, may be silly.
 But to compare two cups of drip coffee to one another, or two Costa Rican washed coffees to one another … well, that might make sense, at least as a beginning point for discussion.